davidgohel/gdtools/README.md

 License
 -------
-The ReporteRs package is licensed under the GPLv3.
+The `gdtools` package is licensed under the GPLv3.